clodon2/LeArmObjectFinder/README.md

 ## Camera
 A camera with on-board processing (AMB82-Mini) is being implemented.
 Currently, the camera has a serial connection (tx pin 21, rx pin 22) to the arduino through a software serial connection (tx pin 9, rx pin 8).
 This allows the camera to feed object position information to the arduino, which controls the arm and calculates movement.
 The camera also sends a live video feed through USB to a connected computer which can be viewed with PotPlayer's webcam/other device streamer.
 See [Camera](AMB82-Mini).

+## Sonar
+The original searching method for the arm was with a sonar distance sensor.
+We scan horizontally and see if the distance changes, if it does there is an object there.
+See [sonarFind.cpp](Arduino/sonarFind.cpp) and [sonarFind.h](Arduino/sonarFind.h). **This was deprecated due to the sonar sensor being wildly inaccurate.**